 The internet is packed with travel websites to help you with every aspect of the game, and since I started traveling full-time in 2007, that landscape has changed dramatically.

-In it, I list my favourite travel websites – some newer to my repertoire, and others, old trustworthy friends that have stood the test of time.
+Below, I list my favourite travel websites – and I keep updating this article because sites come and go.
+Some of these travel websites are newer to my repertoire, and others, old trustworthy friends that have stood the test of time.

 In all cases, these travel websites are a part of my regular routine of travel; be it managing finances, booking travel, saving money, finding volunteer opportunities, and more.
 They are bookmarked and visited regularly, and I know you’ll use them all the time too.